If you are experiencing a medical emergency please dial 911 immediately

 Living with prediabetes:

-The food you eat turns into blood sugar, which your body uses for energy.
+The food you eat turns into sugar, which your body uses for energy.
 Normally, the pancreas makes insulin, which allows the sugar in blood to get into the body's cells.
 But when your body can't use insulin the right way, the sugar doesn't move into cells.
 It stays in your blood instead.
 This is called insulin resistance.

 The buildup of sugar in the blood causes prediabetes.
 If your blood sugar stays too high for too long, prediabetes can turn into type 2 diabetes.